fballou/cse15l-lab-reports/lab-report5-week-8.md

 ```
 echo "$FAILED tests failed out of $TOTAL tests"
 ```
 <span style="font-family:Hellvetica; font-size:1em;">There is no stderr with this line.
-It'll run without issue.</span>
+It'll run without issue.
+The exit code is 0.</span>